 In considering the relevance of your past experience, the admissions and interview panel will look at wider aspects than duration of experience.
 The panel will consider how that experience has impacted on your understanding of the social work role and the context in which social workers operate and services are delivered and how it demonstrates your commitment, motivation and understanding of social work knowledge, skills and values.

 Year 1 of the course is college based and is taught over a maximum of three days in the college.

-You will be expected to undertake both independent reading and learning via the college’s internal online learning platform (eStudy) to support your learning.
+You will be expected to undertake both independent reading and learning via the college’s internal online learning platforms (eStudy and Microsoft Teams) to support your learning.

 Years 2 and 3 of the course is a mix of college based learning and practice placements.

 The college element will be a maximum of three days a week.
 The practice placement element involves full-time five days a week attendance at an allocated placement setting where you will be expected to work a normal agency day of 7.5 hours.